vibbits/training-material/README.md

 We would like to thank all contributors, especially those mentioned in the [Contributors list](CONTRIBUTORS.yaml).

 # Remarks:
-Within the conda environment `base` you can add a new topic and tutorial with
+Within the conda environment `environment.yml` you can add a new topic and tutorial with
 ```
 planemo training_init --topic_name "my-topic" --tutorial_name "my-new-tutorial2" --tutorial_title "Title of the tutorial"
 ```